Study funded by Abbott, Abbott Park IL.

-Divalproex Sodium Extended-Release for the Prophylaxis of Migraine Headache in Adolescents: Results of a Stand-Alone, Long-Term Open-Label Safety Study
+Safety and Tolerability of Divalproex Sodium Extended-Release in the Prophylaxis of Migraine Headaches: Results of an Open-Label Extension Trial in Adolescents

 © 2008 the Authors.
 Journal compilation © 2008 American Headache Society